engineyard/ey-docs/pages/gentoo-intro.md

 What?!
 Why did you get 1.2.4 instead of 2.0?
 The versions with the tilde (~), such as 2.0.0 above, are "masked" which broadly means "not fully supported by Engine Yard".
 Specifically it means you do not get them by default and require extra effort to install this package.

-To install the masked 2.0.0 version on an x86 instance (assumes running as root):
+To install the masked 2.0.0 version on an x86 instance (assumes running as root), first unmask it via package keywords:

+    echo "=dev-lang/rubinius-2.0*" >> /etc/portage/package.keywords/rubinus
-    ACCEPT_KEYWORDS="~x86" emerge rubinius
+    emerge =rubinius-2.0.0-r2

+But you should do this only for testing a package.
+Please remember that in the Cloud, instances come and go, and the best way to be able to build new instances into an environment in a repeatable way is with custom recipes.

 ## How do I install a package using custom recipes?